-Today we look at 21 fictional INTJ characters.
-INTJs are the ultimate strategists who view life almost like a chess game, thinking ahead planning each move to achieve a specific outcome.
+Today we look at 27 fictional INTJ characters.
+INTJs are the ultimate strategists who view life almost like a chess game, thinking ahead and planning each move to achieve a specific outcome.

 As you can see, this list of INTJ characters has a relatively large number of villains on it.
-This is not because INTJs are evil, but because villains are typically the people with a cunning, well thought out plan and they require an element of emotional detachment to carry out their schemes.
+This is not because INTJs are evil, but because villains are typically people with a cunning, well-thought-out plans and they require an element of emotional detachment to carry out their schemes.
+Unhealthy personality traits of an INTJ are their manipulative behavior, a need for control, judgmental attitudes, and inflexibility.

 It would seem there is a theme of female NT personality types being unrepresented in fiction (and in reality too!).
 However, it’s great to see some of our favorite protagonists and villains on this list of badass, intelligent women.